scarpent/ledgerbil/README.md

                               account reports
-  --payees                    show expenses by payee --net-worth                 show net worth at end of periods --limit N                   limit the number of rows shown to top N -T, --total-only            show only the total column (more useful
+  --payees                    show expenses by payee --net-worth                 show net worth at end of periods --limit-rows N              limit the number of rows shown to top N -T, --total-only            show only the total column (more useful
                               for payees)
   -s SORT, --sort SORT        sort by specified column header, or "row"